standsleeping/prodwatch-extension/README.md

 # ProdWatch VS Code Extension

-See function calls in production from your editor.
+See how your code is behaving in production directly in your editor.
+ProdWatch shows real-time function call data, execution times, and errors right alongside your code <strong>without requiring any code changes or deployments</strong>.
+Monitor your functions in production the same way you debug locally with full visibility into arguments, return values, and performance metrics.

 ## Features

-- **App-Scoped Monitoring**: Configure which specific app to monitor, ensuring data is filtered to your application.
+### Production Function Monitoring

-- **Production Function Monitoring**: View real-time production function call data directly in your Python code.
+View real-time production function call data directly in your Python code.
+Configure which specific app to monitor, ensuring data is filtered to your application.

-- **Inline Call Counts**: See how many times each function has been called in production with CodeLens.
+See how many times each function has been called in production with CodeLens (only shown for functions with calls).
+Hover over functions to see detailed information including:
-- **Detailed Hover Information**: Hover over functions to see:
+- Total number of calls
-  - Total number of calls.
+- Recent function calls with actual arguments
-  - Recent function calls with actual arguments.
+- Execution times for each call
-  - Execution times for each call.
+- Error information when calls fail
-  - Error information when calls fail.
+- Watch status (Active, Pending, Failed, Not Requested)
-- **Automatic Data Fetching**: Production data is automatically loaded when you open or switch to Python files.
+- **Watch Function button** to request monitoring for specific functions

-- **Automatic Polling**: Optionally enable automatic background polling to keep function data up-to-date.
+### Configurable Data Fetching

-- **Authentication**: Secure login to your ProdWatch account.
+Keep your production data up-to-date with multiple fetching options.
+Production data is automatically loaded when you open or switch to Python files.
+Optionally enable automatic background polling to keep function data continuously updated.
+You can also refresh production data on demand for the current file whenever needed.

-- **Manual Data Refresh**: Refresh production data on demand for the current file.
+### Self-Hosting and Flexibility

-- **Configurable API Endpoint**: Switch between production and local development servers.
+Host ProdWatch on your own infrastructure for complete control over your data.
+The extension supports configurable API endpoints, allowing you to switch between the hosted service at getprodwatch.com, your own self-hosted ProdWatch instance, or local development servers for testing and customization.

 ## Getting Started